 Wes has also assisted on numerous research and collecting trips.
 The knowledge he gains about mushrooms he puts to use in education programs he conducts as a naturalist with the Forest Preserve District of Cook County.

 Colleagues and visitors

 The museum has numerous associated researchers and visiting scientists.

 Javier Fernández López

 Javier made several visits to the museum during his four month stay in Chicago, the summer of 2015, learning DNA phylogeny methods with Dr. Andrew Wilson at the Chicago Botanic Garden.
-He is a graduate student at Real Jardín Botánico in Madrid, Spain.
-He is studying the morphology and sequencing multiple DNA regions from cultures and specimens of the Schizopora and Hyphodontia group to sort out genus and species boundaries.
+He was a graduate student at Real Jardín Botánico in Madrid, Spain.
+He worked on the morphology and sequenced multiple DNA regions from cultures and specimens of the Schizopora and Hyphodontia group to sort out genus and species boundaries.
 Javier examined collections from the Field Museum herbarium including those from the Chicago area where Schizopora is somewhat common.